aridjayarecipes/cutesrecipes.web.app/content/post/1885-how-to-prepare-award-winning-candy-apple.md

 - "2 spoon water"
 - "2 spoon syrup pomegranate"
 recipeinstructions:
-- "Wash y'r apple  Then Put to melt sugar in y'r fry pan"
+- "Wash y&#39;r apple  Then Put to melt sugar in y&#39;r fry pan"
 - "Add water Then add a red colour"
 - "Enter your apple in piques"
-- "Finally cover y'r apple with a syrup or with a candy melted....😉"
+- "Finally cover y&#39;r apple with a syrup or with a candy melted....😉"
 categories:
 - Recipe
 tags: